"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Nandini B Kadabi.
 Effectiveness of 4 weeks task specific training in improving postural control and balance in Subacute and chronic stroke: A randomized control trial.
-International Journal of Physical Education, Sports and Health.
-2018; 5(6): 70-75.
+Int J Phys Educ Sports Health 2018;5(6):70-75.